RRisto/single_word_asr_gmm_hmm/README.md

   If you want to use them see example predict_google.py.
 You can record your own voice using record_test_audio.py

+Script is tested on windows 10 using python 3.7.

 ## Training Google Speech Commands Dataset model (original)

 - Download speech data (like [Speech Command Dataset](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data)).